willmino/UFOs/README.md

 ![clean_filters](https://github.com/willmino/UFOs/blob/main/images/clean_filters.png)

-2. A second change I would implement to further develop this website would be to modify the HTML code so that
+2. A second change I would implement to further develop this website would be to modify the `data.js` file and implement a code to capitalize the first letter of every lowercase string for the city, state, country, and shape object entry values.
+Then, when all of the data would be loaded into the table having the first letters capitalized, it would be more visually appealing for the viewers of the website.